LLNL/ravel/README.md

 Ravel
 =====
-Ravel is an MPI trace visualization tool.
+Ravel is a trace visualization tool for MPI with recent experimental support for Charm++.
 Ravel is unique in that it shows not only physical timelines, but also logical ones structured to better capture the intended organization of communication operations.
-Ravel reads Open Trace Format versions 1 and 2, calculates logical structure, and presents the results using multiple coordinated views.
+Ravel calculates logical structure from Open Trace Format or Charm++ Projections logs and presents the results using multiple coordinated views.

 In logical time, all operations are colored via some metric.
-The default metric is *lateness* which measures the difference in exit time of an operation compared to its peers at the same logical timestep.
+The default metric for MPI is *lateness* which measures the difference in exit time of an operation compared to its peers at the same logical timestep.

 ![Ravel Logical and Physical Timelines](/images/pf3d32_sf_700.png)